Project

 Actions #34

-Updated by meisel (Michael Eisel) over 2 years ago
+Updated by meisel (Michael Eisel) about 3 years ago

 +1 for this, I've needed it in many cases, generally where I have to select an element from a set and there's no stable/documented way of doing this.
 So, I find some criteria that seem to work, but would like to protect against my criteria being wrong or invalidated by future changes.
 In the past, I've needed it for sets like sibling directories and sibling XML nodes.